• +1-703-684-6777

 Dufour Aerospace's goal is to manufacture and sell hybrid-electric and electric tilt-wing VTOL aircraft.
 They maintain that such aircraft allow transport to and from any location at five times the speed of a car but at the same cost per kilometer in mountainous and rural environments.
 The company proposes their aircraft can perform more than 80 percent of today's helicopter operations.
 The company notes that it was inspired by Canadair’s pioneering work 50 years ago with the CL-84 tilt-wing aircraft.

-The high main tilt-wing has four propellers on the leading edge of the wing and the cargo is loaded in the front of the aircraft.
+The Aero2 is an autonomous hybrid-electric VTOL tilt-wing air cargo drone.
+The aircraft takes off and lands like a helicopter and flies like a plane.
 The aircraft's tilt-wing configuration was chosen for high-load and long distance air travel.
-The tail is a conventional tail with a downward vertical stabilizer.
-The landing gear has front fixed wheeled landing gear with a tail dragger landing gear configuration.
+The air cargo is loaded in the front of the aircraft.
 While the aircraft is made for vertical takeoffs and landings, the aircraft can land like an airplane in an emergency.

 In early October 2022, the company carried out test flight with its Aero2 prototype aircraft and their smaller software testing platform called the AeroMini.
 The Phase 1 flights include hover tests and Phase 2 flights include transition flights.